Download White Paper here.

 - Operators are required to provide specific inputs to achieve granular emission estimates, including impacts from equipment types, specific geography, production types, gas to oil ratio, operating pressures, and distance of transport to gas buyer.

-- MiQ certification requires reconciliation of top down (quantitative monitoring) as well as bottom up emission calculations to minimize or eliminate uncertainty and fat-tail divergence.
+- MiQ certification requires reconciliation of top down (quantitative monitoring) as well as bottom-up emission calculations to minimize or eliminate uncertainty and fat-tail divergence.

-- Certification is timely and data inputs are accurate to the year of production
+- Certification is timely and data inputs are accurate to the year of production.

-- Independent third party auditors are required for certification to verify emissions data and performance criteria
+- Independent third party auditors are required for certification to verify emissions data and performance criteria.

 - Credible digital registries are required to link supply chain emissions, track and retire certificates as well as prevent double counting on emission reduction claims.

-Certification also can be instrumental in providing incentives for interested natural gas producers and industrial end-users to develop a robust and functioning market for lower methane intensity natural gas that will result in further emissions reductions.
+Certification can also be instrumental in providing incentives for interested natural gas producers and industrial end-users to develop a robust and functioning market for lower methane intensity natural gas that will result in further emissions reductions.

 Certificate markets, backed up by credible principles and registries, operate in much the same way utilizing Renewable Energy Certificate (REC) and Biogas Renewable identification numbers (RIN) markets to trade and distribute certified natural gas to meet demand wherever it might be located.
 In the same way RECs and RINs are applied to current voluntary disclosure and regulatory reporting programs for emissions.